 Wellcome Collection, "DDT So safe you can eat it" (1947), [https://www.youtube.com/watch?v=gtcXXbuR244]

 Army Pictorial Service, "Film Bulletin No. 195" (1947), [https://www.youtube.com/watch?v=CtqWZ2JsOsc]

-All images courtesy of Wellcome Collection under the provisions of a Creative Commons (CC 4.0) usage licence
+All images used come courtesy of Wellcome Collection under the provisions of a Creative Commons (CC 4.0) usage licence

 Body Politics is the podcast where the history of medicine and society collides, and was founded by Kieran Fitzpatrick, a historian of medicine, in late-2020.

 How have previous human societies responded to infectious diseases?
 How does medicine change over time, pushed to do so by changes in economics, culture, politics and ecology?
 In what ways are medicine and healthcare an expression of what humans value in themselves and others, and what they do not?

 These are the sorts of questions that structure the show's conversations, providing you with the mental space to reflect on fundamental aspects of human history.